-Simply put, with ROE, Investors can see if they’re getting a good return on their money, while a company can evaluate how efficiently they’re utilizing shareholders’ equity.
-ROE must be compared to the historical ROEs of the company and to the industry’s ROE average – it would mean little if merely looked at in isolation.
-Other financial metrics can be looked at to get a more complete and informed picture of the company for evaluation purposes.
+Simply put, with ROE, investors can see if they’re getting a good return on their money, while a company can evaluate how efficiently they’re utilizing the firm’s equity.
+ROE must be compared to the historical ROE of the company and to the industry’s ROE average – it means little if merely looked at in isolation.
+Other financial ratios can be looked at to get a more complete and informed picture of the company for evaluation purposes.

-In order to persuade investors, a company should be able to generate a higher ROE than the return available from a lower risk investment.
+In order to satisfy investors, a company should be able to generate a higher ROE than the return available from a lower risk investment.

-A high ROE could mean a company is more successful in generating cash internally.
+A high ROE could mean a company is more successful in generating profit internally.
 However, it doesn’t fully show the risk associated with that return.
-A company may rely heavily on debt to generate an outstanding net profit, thereby boosting the ROE higher.
+A company may rely heavily on debt to generate a higher net profit, thereby boosting the ROE higher.

 The return on equity ratio can also be skewed by share buybacks.
 When management repurchases its shares from the marketplace, this reduces the number of outstanding shares.
 Thus, ROE increases as the denominator shrinks.